We help horses that need it the most. The ones that no one else wants. They all deserve a dignified ending.

 THE WHY OF HORSE RETIREMENT/SANCTUARY...
 THIS ♡

 In 2004, a 34-acre farm in Maryland was purchased specially for Traveller's retirement.
 At the time there were very few places taking in senior horses willing to deal with end-of-life issues that wouldn't break the bank.
 Travellers Rest Farm was established and since that time the farm has taken in horses of all breeds, from all backgrounds with a range of physical and psychological issues.
 Every horse is treated like our own.
-In fact, we live right on the property.
-The retired horses are fed unlimited hay, given dry shelter and warm blankets and most importantly, they are loved and treated with respect.
+We live right on the property.
+The retired horses are fed unlimited hay, given dry shelter and warm blankets, and most importantly, they are loved and treated with respect.
 All our horses are kept in small groups so there is no over-crowding or competition for food.
-They are able to form life-long bonds and remain with us until they pass.
+They form life-long bonds and remain with us until they pass.

 TRI TOWERS - "My Songbird"